Platform

 Calculations

-For each contributor i, embodied emissions assessed by the c.scale model are evaluated with the following expression:
+For each contributor i, embodied emissions assessed by the Carbon Title Calculator are evaluated with the following expression:

 For example, a 10,000 sf building may use 4 pounds of reinforcing steel per square foot of floor area, and the reinforcing steel may have a carbon intensity of 500 grams (0.5 kilograms) of carbon dioxide-equivalent emissions per pound of steel (not actual values and for illustrative purposes only).
 Taking the product of these three hypothetical quantities yields the contribution of reinforcing steel to that building's embodied carbon emission:

-In each part of its model, c.scale sums the assessed emission of many individual contributors.
+In each part of its model, the Carbon Title Calculator sums the assessed emission of many individual contributors.
 While simple summation is acceptable in some cases, some materials will be replaced before the target date.
 For these materials, the emissions are assigned to the year(s) in which they're replaced, and a multiplier is added to the total summation.
 The total embodied emissions assessed by Carbon Title/EPIC are represented by this expression: